Nisarga Yoga – Nisargadatta Maharaj practice

 ‘Nisargadatta’ means: sharer of that which is beyond phenomena

-‘Nisarga Yoga’ means: union with that which is beyond phenomena
+‘Nisarga Yoga’ means: union with that which is beyond impermanent phenomena but that which all phenomena arises and dissolves.
+“Truth is a state beyond concepts”.

 Sri Nisargadatta Maharaj (1897 – 1981), renowned spiritual teacher and the founder of Nisarga Yoga, did not ask anybody to follow any particular path.
 He just told those who came to listen to him to be what they were, in their natural, spontaneous state.
 He taught his disciples to stabilise in their beingness (also called ‘I am-ness’, consciousness) for beingness to reveal its Source (the Self), our ultimate origin.
 This is the practice and purpose of Nisarga Yoga.
 The word ‘Nisarga’ means ‘natural’ or ‘innate’.
 Nisargadatta used the word to signify our natural state prior to erroneously identifying as a finite body and mind with its many struggles and ills.